-We closely monitor the supply chain and have implemented a sustainable procurement practice to minimise the adverse impact on the environment and maintain cost effectiveness.
-We encourage our suppliers to maintain high standards of business ethics and conduct, and put effort into maintaining satisfactory environment and social performance.
-During the selection process of new suppliers, authorised management would evaluate and select the suppliers based on the Company's pre-set criteria including the quality and durability of the products, service quality, price competitiveness, and sustainability efforts made by our suppliers.
+We closely monitor our supply chain and have implemented a sustainable procurement practice to minimise the adverse impact on the environment and maintain cost effectiveness.
+We encourage all our suppliers to maintain high standards of business ethics and conduct, and put effort into maintaining satisfactory environment and social performance.
+During the selection process of all new suppliers, authorised management would evaluate and select the suppliers based on the Company's pre-set criteria including the quality and durability of the products, service quality, price competitiveness, and sustainability efforts made by our suppliers.
 Examples of sustainability efforts include production methodology, waste management methods, choice of raw materials and labour practices.

 We maintain an open and fair relationship with our suppliers.
-Tendering procedures are conducted during the selection process of major suppliers and the tendering process is closely monitored at all times to ensure the process conforms to our principles of fairness and transparency.
+Tendering procedures are conducted during the selection process of major suppliers and the tendering process is closely monitored at all times to ensure the process conforms to our principles of fairness, transparency and sustainability requirements.

 The Company has devised a mechanism to evaluate the performance of existing suppliers and conducted such evaluation periodically.
-Each supplier is assigned a grade during the evaluation to indicate its recent performance.
+Each supplier is assigned a grade during the evaluation to indicate its recent performance including sustainability performance.
 The management will handle cases of unsatisfactory performance in accordance with established policies and procedures (e.g. issue of warnings or suspension for a specified period from invitation to bid) and will remove the suppliers with persistent adverse performance from the approved list or suspend them permanently from bidding as appropriate with proper approval.
+The measures indicated above applied to all 136 of Lapco's suppliers during the reporting period, all of which were based in Hong Kong.